sergiovitale/pansharpening-cnn-matlab-version/README.md

 # pansharpening-cnn-matlab-version
-This the matlab implementation of the paper [Target-adaptive CNN-based pansharpening](https://ieeexplore.ieee.org/document/8334206).
-This is an advanced version of pansharpening method [PNN](http://www.mdpi.com/2072-4292/8/7/594) with residual learning, different loss and a target-adaptive phase.
+This the matlab implementation of the paper [Target-adaptive CNN-based pansharpening](https://ieeexplore.ieee.org/document/8334206), an advanced version of pansharpening method [PNN](http://www.mdpi.com/2072-4292/8/7/594) with residual learning, different loss and a target-adaptive phase.

 # Team members
  Giuseppe Scarpa  (giscarpa@.unina.it);
  Sergio Vitale    (contact person, sergio.vitale@uniparthenope.it);
  Davide Cozzolino (davide.cozzolino@unina.it).
+ Some basic Git commands are:

 # License
 Copyright (c) 2018 Image Processing Research Group of University Federico II of Naples ('GRIP-UNINA').